Gauge Symmetries, Contact Reduction, and Singular Field Theories: Conclusions and Outlook

 \section{Conclusions and Outlook}

-Many of the most mathematically-rich models in contemporary theoretical physics possess, as a central component, gauge symmetries; such theories are described by singular Lagrangians, and over the course of this article, we have provided a basic introduction to gauge theories, from the perspective of geometric mechanics.
-We have demonstrated that singular theories which exhibit invariance under global scaling transformations may be subjected to a reduction process similar to that which has been studied for regular systems.
-Degeneracies must be controlled, and we found that the constraint procedure required to do so could be implemented pre- or post-reduction.
-From a physical perspective, this is unsurprising: had the processes of contact reduction and phase space restriction been non-commutative, this would imply that the constraint functions had, in some sense, information about the global scaling variable.
-If the reduction of a constrained system led to a theory distinct from that obtained via the constraint of a reduced theory, then any system described by a degenerate Lagrangian would offer a means to detect changes in global scale, which is a highly unphysical outcome.\\
+Many of the most mathematically rich models in contemporary theoretical physics are characterised by the presence of gauge symmetries, and are therefore described by singular Lagrangians.
+In this work, we have shown that a broad class of such theories — namely, those admitting global scaling symmetries — may be subjected to a contact reduction procedure analogous to that previously developed for regular systems.
+A key aspect of this construction is the consistent treatment of degeneracies: we have demonstrated that the associated constraint algorithm may be implemented either pre or post-reduction, with both procedures leading to equivalent results.
+This compatibility reflects the fact that the constraint structure is insensitive to the global scaling degree of freedom, and from a physical perspective, is unsurprising.
+Non-commutativity of the processes of contact reduction and phase space restriction would be in direct contradiction of the unobservability of changes in a variable that does not contribute to the closure of the algebra of the ontologically-accessible degrees of freedom.\\

-Having described the reduction of singular field theories, we provided an example of an effective non-Abelian gauge theory coupled to a dilaton-like field; it was observed that this real scalar field was in fact redundant, and could therefore be excised.
-The elimination of this degree of freedom was, at first sight, relatively alarming, particularly because the coupling parameters of a theory are often fixed by the expectation values of such scalar fields.
-However, we argued that the strength of an interaction is something that is necessarily deduced via empirical methods; as such, any hypothetical experiment, conducted with the aim of measuring such parameters will be insensitive to a rescaling of their values, since the apparatus itself will suffer an identical change in scale.\\
+The reduction of singular field theories was illustrated through the example of an effective non-Abelian gauge theory coupled to a dilaton-like scalar.
+It was observed that this field was redundant, and could therefore be excised from our description.
+The superfluous nature of this degree of freedom was not in contradiction with the notion that coupling parameters of a theory are often fixed by the expectation values of scalar fields.
+Instead, we argued that the strength of an interaction is only meaningful relative to some choice of scale, and that any operational procedure conducted with the aim of measuring the strength of such interactions will be insensitive to a rescaling of their values.
+This is a direct consequence of the fact that the apparatus used is not separable from the system to be measured.\\